 Oftentimes, depression, a type of mood disorder, and substance abuse go hand-in-hand.
-According to the World Health Organization (WHO), about 350 million people around the world struggle with varying degrees of depression.
+According to the World Health Organization (WHO), about 320 million people around the world struggle with varying degrees of depression.
 That’s a lot of people struggling with a treatable disorder.
-Unfortunately, it’s also estimated that only about half of these people across the world will seek treatment, bearing in mind differences across countries, cultures, socioeconomic classes, and other underlying factors.
+Unfortunately, only 50% of these people across the world will seek treatment, bearing in mind differences across countries, cultures, socioeconomic classes, and other underlying factors.

-In the United States alone, more than 15 million adult men and women struggle with at least one episode of clinical depression every year.
+In the United States alone, more than 17 million adults struggle with at least one episode of clinical depression every year.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that although around 9 million adults struggle with depression and a substance abuse disorder together, only about 7 percent receive treatment for both.
 Untreated major depressive disorder can cause a lot of emotional distress in an individual, so much so that they may self-medicate, abusing drugs or alcohol to feel better.

 For those caught in this struggle, finding a comprehensive, effective treatment program that addresses the co-occurring disorder of both depression and substance abuse is crucial for a successful, long-term recovery.
 Some rehab programs are implementing specialized treatments that can treat both addiction and mental illness.
 These centers help you to implement a treatment plan and get your life back.